rutu111/Restaurant-Recommendation-System-Using-Content-based-and-Collaborative-filtering/README.md

 DS5230 Unsupverised Machine Learning and Data Mining.
+(Rutuja and Shalvi)

 1. Employment of Clustering algorithm K-means along with Principal Component Analysis (PCA) to perform content-based filtering and
 2. Employment of PCA and Neural Networks for Collaborative filtering.